tfsec/tfsec.github.io/_docs/aws/dynamodb/table-customer-key.md

 ---
-title: aws-dynamodb-table-customer-key - DynamoDB tables should use at rest encryption with a Customer Managed Key
+title: DynamoDB tables should use at rest encryption with a Customer Managed Key
+shortcode: aws-dynamodb-table-customer-key
+legacy: AWS092
 summary: DynamoDB tables should use at rest encryption with a Customer Managed Key
 resources: [aws_dynamodb_table]
-permalink: /docs/aws/aws-dynamodb-table-customer-key/
+permalink: /docs/aws/dynamodb/table-customer-key/
+redirect_from:
+  - /docs/aws/AWS092/
 ---

 ### Explanation